Mistaken Identities

 Apparently some time after arriving in Canada, Bessie’s surname evolved from Estall to Estelle.
 That’s not unusual, as many European names were changed when they landed on North American ears.
 Estall (‘es-til) and Estelle (es-‘tell) are quite similar.

-But I was still stuck on the Billingshurst and the French heritage angles until my sister found an Estall family tree on line and suggested I look into it.
+But I was still stuck on the Billingshurst and the French heritage angles until my sister found an Estall family tree on the internet and suggested I look into it.
 That proved to be a turning point, thanks to the amazing work of Mark and Kim Baldacchino.

 And the idea that the family was French?
-Well, there’s a story that may or may not explain the notion.
+Well, there’s a story that may or may not explain that notion.

-William Estall and Sarah Hutchings had eight children to raise and were eking out a living in the slums of the East End until Sarah was killed by meningitis at age 39, and William turned to the poor house for help.
-When he and the children got out a couple of years later, it appears William took his kids to live with their half-siblings in the Sarah French household.
+William Estall and Sarah Hutchings had eight children to raise and were eking out a living in the slums of the East End of London until Sarah died of meningitis at age 39.
+William, himself in poor health, turned to the poor house for help.
+When he and the children got out a couple of years later, William took his kids to live with their half-sister in the Sarah French household.
 I can almost hear him now, “C’mon, kids, I’m takin’ ya to live with yer French family.”
 How was a ten-year-old Bessie to know that this referred to their name and not their nationality?
-But that wasn’t the worst part.
-William apparently abandoned the children there as they ended up at the neighborhood poor house.
-Bessie lived eight of her formative years in London workhouse schools and infirmaries.
+Unfortunately when her father left the children in the care of the French family, the children were immediately turned over to another poor house as “abandoned.”

 Closure: Sometimes a Brick Wall Really IS a Brick Wall